LLENN8/Virtual-Imouto-Misaka-Chan/README.md

 ## Introduction

-Virtual AI Imouto Misaka Chan is a fun and interactive project that simulates the role of a little sister, also known as "imouto" in Japanese.
+Virtual AI Imouto Misaka Chan is simple ChatBot project that simulates the role of a little sister, also known as "imouto" in Japanese.
 The AI is designed to respond to user input using natural language processing techniques.
 It's a basic implementation of NLP powered by PyTorch.

 ## Requirements